 By ourselves, we can’t resist the devil’s schemes.
 However, God, who is far greater than Satan, has already won the war.
 When we know and follow Him, He makes us “more than conquerors” in Christ.

 Copyright © 1998 by Ted Baehr.
-The Media-Wise Family, to order.
+The Media-Wise Family.
 Used by permission.
 Visit David C. Cook online.
 May not be further reproduced.
 All rights reserved.